lyuwenhan/minecraft-java-edition-mods/auto-greeting-server/README.md

 - `index` is optional and 1-based
 - `add <message> <index>` inserts before the existing item at that position
-- If `index` is omitted or out of range, the message is appended
+- If `index` is omitted or outside the valid range, the message is appended
 - `remove <index>` removes the specified item
 - `remove` without an index removes the last item
 - `remove all` clears the message list
 - `clear confirm` clears the entire blacklist or whitelist rule set
-- Numeric values are formatted with up to 3 decimal places, with trailing zeros removed
+- Numeric values are formatted with up to 3 decimal places, and trailing zeros are removed

 ## Supported Versions